Why Is Stress in the Workplace Driving Professionals to Drugs and Alcohol?

 Ask for More Time Off and/or Shorter Hours

 This can be a tough one, because many organizations have a workaholic culture and/or require long shifts.
 However, working fewer hours is important to carve out sufficient time for sleep and recreation.

 Thankfully, companies are starting to recognize the dangers of having employees work long hours, and some policies are shifting.
 So, it’s worth considering.
 You never know for sure until you ask.
 Perhaps you will be the person who is the catalyst for change in your organization.

 A fast-paced life often leads to fast food…or skipped meals.
 Highly paid professionals have an advantage in this area though, because they can hire someone to cook their meals for them or subscribe to one of the many healthy, prepared meal services that have become available in recent years.
 If you’re not taking advantage of this, start now.
 Rather than using drugs for stress, having a healthy diet will make you feel more stable.

 Take vacation time.
 You won’t look back and regret that you didn’t work enough; you’ll regret not spending more time with the people you care about.
 Make plans now, even if they’re a year from now, and stick to them.

 Finding the Right Treatment for Those in High-Powered, High-Stress Careers

-The Dunes East Hampton drug & alcohol rehab center was originally founded because traditional drug and alcohol treatment facilities simply weren’t designed to address the unique needs of executives and other professionals with demanding careers.
+The Dunes East Hampton drug & alcohol rehab center was originally founded because traditional drug and alcohol addiction treatment programs simply weren’t designed to address the unique needs of executives and other professionals with demanding careers.
 Professionals should not have to turn to drugs for stress and instead should take a holistic approach to stress management.
 Professionals in an executive rehab need:

 - Privacy and Discretion – People in highly visible roles, where reputation is everything, need a treatment center that respects their privacy, and where other clients also care about discretion.